 BOOK A FREE CLINICAL SEATING ASSESSMENT

 From a postural perspective, Sarah’s leaning to the right side was causing an imbalance in her weight distribution.
 Due to this imbalance, more weight was being channeled through the right side of her pelvis and subsequently increasing the risk of a pressure ulcer in that area.

 As the chair was too wide for her, she leaned to the right side of the chair with her arms and legs crossed to maintain stability, thus limiting her ability to use her arms for small tasks.

-After assessing Sarah’s needs, she began using a Seating Matters Monaco™chair with lateral supports, which was made to suit her required seat width.
-Immediately Sarah’s postural alignment improved.
+After assessing Sarah’s needs, she began using a Seating Matters Monaco™ chair with lateral supports, which was made to suit her required seat width.
+Immediately, caregivers noted an improvement in Sarah’s postural alignment.

-Her head was brought to a midline position over her spine and there was a more even weight distribution through her pelvis.
+Her head was brought to a midline position over her spine creating an even weight distribution through her pelvis.
 Within a period of hours, Sarah began to relax her arms and legs, and uncross them as she felt stable, secure and supported in the chair.